It takes about a day to make, needs minimal crafting skills, no special tools and will look wonderful on Christmas morning.

 If you’re feeling brave, you can also add snow-covered hills to your scene.
 To do this just, take some newspaper and scrunch it up into balls and glue them down in the middle of your scene.
 Then take a few more sheets, soak them in water and lay them over the top of the newspaper balls.
 Then paint over this with some wood/craft glue and leave to set.
 Finally, paint it white and then cover with the artificial snow as above.

 If you just want some small snowdrifts, cotton wool topped with the fake snow above can look very effective.
-The Hornby locomotive used here also doesn’t have a smoke effect but you can pinch some cotton wool into a smoke shape and insert into the funnel to give a fake look that can look quite good, as I did here.
+The Hornby locomotive used here also doesn’t have a smoke effect but you can pinch some cotton wool into a smoke shape and insert into the funnel to give a fake look that can look quite good, which is what I did.

 You can also create a backdrop to your scene.
 This encloses the diorama so you don’t see whatever is behind it and makes the scene more believable.